Staff

 Outside of work, I enjoy exploring the outdoors, traveling, cooking, reading, organizing my community for justice and liberation, hanging out with my kids, and gathering with friends and loved ones.

-Photo of Laini SporbertLaini Sporbert, Health Educator (she/her/hers)
+Photo of Laini SporbertLaini Sporbert, Assistant Director for Health Education (she/her/hers)

 Hopkins Hall | Room #407C | 413-597-3165 | [email protected]